Eat & Drink

 Rustica

-One of Newcastle's most-loved Mediterranean restaurants, Rustica not only boasts a quality menu but also happens to offer up some of the best views and interiors in Newcastle.
+One of Newcastle's most-loved Mediterranean restaurants, Rustica not only boasts a quality menu but also happens to offer some of the best views and interiors in Newcastle.
 Sitting directly opposite Newcastle Beach, Rustica is an ideal spot for a long lunch or romantic dinner for two.
-Choose between the grazing tapas-style menu or go for the larger plates to enjoy all to yourself.

 Where: 2/1 King St, Newcastle

-An icon of the Newcastle dining scene, Scotties is a cute and cosy seafood trattoria in the city’s East End.
-Scotties is an all-occasion kind of venue – eat inside for a romantic dinner, or step outside with your takeaway and lounge about on the grass under the fairy lights.
+An icon of the Newcastle dining scene, Scottie’s is a cute and cosy seafood trattoria in the city’s East End.
+Scottie’s is an all-occasion kind of venue – eat inside for a romantic dinner, or step outside with your takeaway and lounge about on the grass under the festoon lights.

 Where: 36 Scott St, Newcastle East